Banned sprintf function call

 Prohibiting the use of these banned APIs is a good way to remove a significant number of code vulnerabilities.
 The banned functions should be replaced with more secure versions, or the code should be re-designed to avoid the banned function entirely.

 To avoid security issues, it is recommended that you use equivalent safe functions for each category of function when the safe equivalents exist for your compiler.
+From time to time, Microsoft updates and deprecates functions, so always check the latest documentation at http://msdn.microsoft.com/.
 In some cases, there are no replacement functions, so re-architecture of your code is advised.

 For Microsoft compiler users, consider using functions from the StrSafe library for the sprintf functions: StringCchPrintf, StringCchVPrintf, StringCchPrintfEx, StringCchVPrintfEx, StringCbPrintf, StringVCbPrintf, StringCbPrintEx, or StringCbVPrintEx, depending on character count or byte count.